zhliau/fika-headless-docker/README.md

 ```
 - Double check your server is reachable at whatever you set `SERVER_URL` to.
 If the client can't reach the backend, it tends to hang here.
 - If you are using ProxMox to spin up a VM to run this image, make sure nested virtualization is enabled.
-- Make sure you have both Fika.Core.dll and Fika.Dedicated.dll in the dedicated client's `BepInEx/plugins` folder!
-You need both for the dedicated client!
+- Double check that you have both the `Fika.Core.dll` and `Fika.Dedicated.dll` plugins in the client's `BepInEx/plugins` folder!
+The game will crash in the container if you don't have both plugins!
+- Ensure your server contains a profile json file with filename matching the `PROFILE_ID` you provided to the container

 # Development
 ### Building